paragonie/libgossamer/docs/security/Threat-Model.md

 2. Use a microservice model to keep the keys used for publishing messages onto the cryptographic ledger out of the hands of unauthorized third parties if the update server is breached.
-3. When first rolling out Gossamer support, make sure suppliers cannot namesquat.
+3. When first rolling out Gossamer support, make sure providers cannot namesquat.